-Welcome to the Advantage Capital Partners Impact Blog.
-Over the past 20 years, Advantage Capital Partners has invested more than $1.4 billion dollars in over 500 small businesses helping to create more than 27,000 jobs in low-income areas across the country.
+Welcome to the Advantage Capital Impact Blog.
+Over the past 20 years, Advantage Capital has invested more than $2 billion dollars in over 660 small businesses helping to create jobs in low-income areas across the country.
 Entrepreneurs and their employees play a huge role in our success.
-Through the blog, we hope to chronicle the people and products that make up Advantage Capital Partners’ portfolio of companies.
+Through the blog, we hope to chronicle the people and products that make up Advantage Capital’s portfolio of companies.
 These companies are powering new innovations and creating new opportunities for people from all walks of life nationwide.
 Thanks for joining us.

 Officially known as Polyhedral Oligomeric Silsesquioxane, POSS is a chemical additive that can create new material combinations from ceramic and organic materials or increase the favorable properties, including strength and longevity, of a variety of products.
 Basically, POSS allows you to create new, unique and revolutionary materials.
 Developed by Hybrid Plastics, POSS technology was deemed “in the strategic national interest of the United States” by President Bush in 2005 and has received several “Oscars of Invention” (otherwise known as the R&D 100 Awards), along with a host of other accolades.
 (Awards).
 Even a brief look at its many uses makes it easy to see why.
 The Missile Defense Agency, Air Force and Navy make extensive use of POSS to develop inexpensive radiation shielding and reduce the flammability of ship composite structures.
 NASA uses POSS to create high-tech space plastic and develop other technologies to improve space travel and research.
 This impressive and versatile technology has been used to preserve historic artifacts, including American Indian hunting arrows and the sunken Confederate submarine H.L.
 Hunley.
 It’s also been put to work in dental bonding systems, clotting blood in non-compressible wounds and as the first ever synthetic organ transplant.
 And the Oscar goes to… POSS.
 Due to the rapid adoption of liquid POSS, Hybrid Plastics recently announced the expansion of its production of the revolutionary product.
 This growth will require a larger staff and a larger manufacturing capacity for its facility in Hattiesburg, Mississippi, both of which have been made possible in part by Advantage Capital Partners and the Mississippi Small Business Investment Company Act.
 Liquid POSS has already been well received by the personal care, coatings and paint industries, and is expected to have revolutionary applications throughout the world, especially in oil and gas production and national defense.
 With the increased production and improved usability of its new liquid form, the future of POSS looks bright—and...Read More